Zireael07/The-Veins-of-the-Earth-original/README.md

 - 2 prestige classes: shadowdancer, assasin
 - 13 races: human, half-elf, half-drow, gnome, halfling, elf, dwarf, half-orc; drow, duergar, deep gnomes
 - backgrounds for quicker character creation; basic rules info while creating a character
+- ability to load a character that was already created once
 - attributes can be generated either via rolling or via point buy
 - random name generator taking into account your character's race and sex, now with an option to type the name yourself
 - Effective Character Level